My Favorite Flocked Christmas Tree Craft

 - Borax

-Step by Step Make Flocked Christmas Trees
+Step by Step Instructions to Make Flocked Christmas Trees

 - Start with the largest snowflake (it gets harder to work with the snowflakes the smaller they are).
 Using a wire cutter, cut three 6-inch lengths of pipe cleaner.
 Twist the three lengths together in the middle to make a six-pointed star.